-The Statewide Bicycle System Plan will identify a state bikeway network.
-The Plan will provide direction on how to support bicycling on Minnesota state highways through investments, partnerships with locals, and the establishment of a priority bicycle network.
-The Plan is out for public review and will not substantially change.
-It is expected to be completed by fall/winter 2015.
+The Statewide Bicycle System Plan, completed in August 2016, identifies a state bikeway network.
+The plan provides direction on how to support bicycling on Minnesota state highways through investments, partnerships with locals, and the establishment of a priority bicycle network.

-MnDOT will invest in Bicycle Infrastructure through bridge and pavement projects as well as on urbanized priority network roadways.
+MnDOT will invest in Bicycle Infrastructure through bridge and pavement projects and on priority state bikeways.
 A large number of these investments will be part of urban reconstruction projects.
 Districts will also construct new bicycle facilities in their highest-priority locations, making progress on key multimodal objectives and outcomes.